JV-conseil-Internet-Consulting/www/docs/migration.md

 6. Once you've copied all tags into their own files, delete `_data/tags.yml`.

 ### Restoring the sidebar entries

-Hydejack can now link to any kind of page in the sidebar.
+DeepDive can now link to any kind of page in the sidebar.

 1. Delete `sidebar_tags` in `_config.yml`.
 2. Open a file who's page you would like to add to the sidebar.
 If you want to add a tag, open `_featured_tags/<tagname>.md`.